ajaykrishnavemula/Campus-Pass/backend/CONTRIBUTING.md

 ## 🎉 Thank You!

-Thank you for contributing to CampusPass!
+Thank you for contributing to Campus-Pass!
 Your efforts help make this project better for everyone.

 **Questions?** Don't hesitate to ask!
 We're here to help.